ページタイトル

 Diversity Management Training (for managers)

 Mitsui Kinzoku conducts Diversity Management Training as a mandatory program for managers.
-In the training, participants deepen their understanding of the impact of unconscious bias on their respective workplaces and develop management skills required to create a workplace where diverse human resources can play an active role and to strengthen the organization.
+In the training, participants deepen their understanding of the impact of unconscious bias on their respective workplaces and develop management skills required to create a highly engaged workplace where diverse human resources can play an active role and to strengthen our organizational power by enhancing psychological safety within our organization and improving the quality of employee relationships.

 Unconscious Bias Training at Tokyo Training Center